silentgameplays/Simple-Debian-Setup/README.md

-# Making Debian suitable for gaming, streaming and video editing distro
+# Making Debian suitable for gaming, streaming and video editing
 **Optional doing a fresh wipe before installing Debian,use Live Boot option:**
 **Formatting the SSD/HDD properly before installing Debian or any other Linux distribution or operating system:**